typedb/typedb-docs/09-schema/01-concepts.md

 </div>

 ### Subtype a relation
 We can define a relation to inherit all attributes owned, and roles related to and played by another relation.
-Let's take a look at an example of subtyping an `affiliation` relation.
+Let's take a look at an example of subtyping a `friend-request` relation.

 <div class="tabs dark">